gyroflow/gyroflow/README.md

 1. Entire GUI is in the `src/ui` diretory
 2. `controller.rs` is a bridge between UI and core, it takes all commands from QML and calls functions in core
 3. `core` directory contains the whole gyroflow engine and doesn't depend on Qt or ffmpeg, and OpenCV is optional
-4. `rendering` contains all FFmpeg related code for rendering final video and processing (for synchronization)
+4. `rendering` contains all FFmpeg related code for rendering final video and processing for synchronization
 5. `core/gpu` contains GPU implementations of the undistortion
-6. `mod.rs` in each directory acts as a main entry of the module (directory name is the module name and `mod.rs` is the kind of an entry point)
+6. `mod.rs` in each directory acts as a main entry of the module (directory name is the module name and `mod.rs` is kind of an entry point)
 7. `gyroflow.rs` contains a TODO list of things that still need to be done.
-Also there's a ton of TODO commends throughout the code
+Also there's a ton of TODO comments throughout the code

 # Dev environment